 OVERVIEW —

-You’ll want to haul this out when you have serious work to do.
-Without the bar and chain it weighs 14.7 lbs., but add in a bar at 2-3 lbs. and a chain at 1-2 lbs., this saw will weigh at least 18 lbs.
-You always have to consider the weight and determine if you have the physical strength to handle this safely.
-It’s not for everyone.
+This chainsaw is your go-to tool when you have serious work lined up.
+Without the bar and chain, it weighs 14.7 lbs.
+Once you add a 2-3 lbs. bar and a 1-2 lbs. chain, the total weight comes to at least 18 lbs.
+It’s crucial to consider this weight and assess whether you have the physical strength to handle it safely.
+This chainsaw isn’t for everyone.

 Quickly Cut through the Thickest Logs at 12,800 RPM

-The EA7900PRZ2 from Makita is one of the best professional chainsaws you can buy.
-The quality is amazing, especially when you consider it costs under $1000.
-This is just one example of what a best professional chainsaw looks like.
-This is far from the only professional chainsaw worth buying.
-For those of you interested, here is another recommended PRO-Grade chainsaw from Husqvarna:
+The EA7900PRZ2 from Makita is one of the best professional chainsaws you can buy, especially considering its price tag of under $1000.
+This chainsaw is just one example of what a top-tier professional chainsaw looks like, but it’s far from the only one worth buying.
+For those interested, another recommended professional-grade chainsaw is the Husqvarna 555.

 Best 20″ Professional Gas Chainsaw / Comfortable Size